 - Promote adoption of harmonised regulatory guidance for the implementation of key MiFID II provisions for commodity derivatives markets participants.

-- Devise proportionate prudential regime for commodity dealers as per mandate under the EU’s Capital Requirements Regulation (CRR).
+- Devise a proportionate prudential regime for commodity dealers as per the mandate under the EU’s Capital Requirements Regulation (CRR).

 - Promote and protect regulatory recognition of key foreign trading venues on which members trade commodity derivative contracts.

 - Support appropriate rules for the production and use of key commodity benchmarks and indices, which underlie commodity transactions worldwide.